SpaceX Crew Dragon Demo-2: How to watch NASA astronauts return to Earth

-The SpaceX Crew Dragon Demo-2 mission has so far been a triumph for NASA's Commercial Crew Program.
-Astronauts Bob Behnken and Doug Hurley had a smooth launch and ride to the International Space Station in late May.
-Now they're ready to come back down.
+The SpaceX Crew Dragon Demo-2 mission has so far been smooth sailing for NASA's Commercial Crew Program.
+Astronauts Bob Behnken and Doug Hurley had a successful launch and ride to the International Space Station in late May.
+Now they're ready to come back down as early as this Sunday.

 Saturday, Aug.
 1: